rhysbrooks1/CS321-002-s25-team-09/README.md

 [Zenodo-Loghub](https://zenodo.org/record/3227177#.ZEc9T-zMI-Q) dataset.

-Digging deeper, here is a helpful video for a big picture on simple approach in analyzing log files for specific patterns and attacks: [Basic Approach: Analyzing Files Log For Attacks (2021)](https://www.youtube.com/watch?v=-T6oue5E4KQ)
+Digging deeper, here is a helpful video for the big picture on a simple approach in analyzing log files for specific patterns and attacks: [Basic Approach: Analyzing Files Log For Attacks (2021)](https://www.youtube.com/watch?v=-T6oue5E4KQ)